Eimert/presentations/iac-terraform.md

 ---
 title: Infrastructure as Code with Terraform
 theme: white
 revealOptions:
     transition: slide
     backgroundTransition: slide
+todo:
+   add process of how docker slaves are being setup remix types in scale out
 ---

 # Infrastructure as Code with Terraform

 * Eimert Vink
 * Dev Engineer